the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Sons of God-workers were God-workers, but John was not a normal one.
 </small>
 in a wild place,
-and told people about being put under water and changing to get rid of bad acts.
+and told people about being washing to change to get rid of bad acts.
-People from all over Judea (even from Jerusalem) went out to him, and he put them in the Jordan and they admitted what they had done wrong.
+People from all over Judea (even from Jerusalem) went out to him, and he washed them in the Jordan and they admitted what they had done wrong.
-John wore clothing made from animal hair, an animal-skin ring around his middle, and he ate tiny flying animals and wild sweet stuff from other tiny flying animals.
+John wore clothing made from animal hair, an animal-skin ring around his middle, and he ate big flies and wild yellow sweet stuff.
 He said "A stronger person than me is coming after me, and I am not good enough to tie his shoes.
 I washed you in water, but he will wash you in God's Spirit."